 After two hours on Pikers Peak I was at the top looking at the climb to the actual summit.
 The rest of the south climb route from here looks so close but so very hard to reach.
 It is another 1000 ft climb to the summit of Adams before you reach your goal.

 Despite the air growing thin, my eyes growing heavy and my legs growing weak I was able to make the summit.
 It took me a little over 8 hours.
-Finally standing atop the snow pile on top of the old fire lookout I was gasping and ecstatic.
+Finally standing on top of the snow pile on top of the old fire lookout, I was gasping and ecstatic.
 Mount Adams South Climb was my first ever climb to any real altitude and it was addicting.
 Something tells me I won’t be able to give this up anytime soon.

 There is no drug or adrenaline high I have ever felt in my life that can match that feeling.
 The feeling of a high summit with the world at your feet.
 Today I know what it means to conquer yourself.